sanidhyajadaun/Computer-Graphics-labwork-UPES/README.md

 Scaling : Scaling refers to zooming in and out an object in different scales across axes.
 Formula: X = x*sx, Y = y*sy, sx, sy being scaling factors.
 The OpenGL function is glScalef(float x, float y, float z)<br>

 #

+## **Experiment 15 : Open End program**

+This open end program contains a figure that was specifically given by our teacher to perform.

+Hope you find it helpful !

+#